 These hearing aids are an open design which means that the sound waves will reach your eardrum more naturally.

-Traditionally the most powerful hearing aid, these rest on the back of the outer ear and have an open fitting – the sound tube and earpiece sit in your external ear canal.
-Because the hearing aid doesn’t fill your whole ear canal, it’s possible to hear louder sounds naturally.
+Traditionally the most powerful hearing aid, these rest on the back of the outer ear and have an open fitting ? the sound tube and earpiece sit in your external ear canal.
+Because the hearing aid does not fill your whole ear canal, it is possible to hear louder sounds naturally.
 Open-fit models also give you better ventilation of your ear canal.

 Bluetooth seems to be included in every piece of technology these days and hearing aids are no different.
 They can be connected directly to your smartphone for hands-free calling or, use your Bluetooth hearing aid like headphones for TV and music without the need to remove the hearing aid.

 The latest rechargeable models are environmentally friendly and include powerful battery technology, meaning you never have to worry about buying and changing batteries again.

 How to get your hearing aids